retrosnob/retrosnob.github.io/pythonbook.md

 ## String functions
 You have seen some functions that are built-in to Python, e.g. len, int, input, print.
 There are also functions just for strings.
 We refer to these as string functions.

-This program asks the user for their name and then prints it in capita:
+This program asks the user for their name and then prints it in capital (upper case) letters:

 ```Python
 name = input("Enter your name: ")
 print(name.upper())
 ```
+You can call (execute, run) string functions by using dot notation: adding a dot after the string, followed by the name of the function, followed by ().

+The
 ## Strings as sequences

 # Operators and expressions